 Harold F. McNiece Professor of Law at St. John's University School of Law

-Professor Wade holds the Harold F. McNiece Professor of Law chair at St. John's University School of Law.
-Her research focuses on corporate governance, securities regulation, and race and the law.
+Cheryl L. Wade is the Harold F. McNiece Professor of Law at St. John's University School of Law, focusing on corporate law and governance.

 Kit Johnson